benknoble/Dotfiles/README.md

 ### Theme

 I am now using the Dracula themes for all my software.
-You can find some of them under the Dracula directory and some in a vim package.
+You can find some of them under the Dracula directory and some in a Vim package.
 Some are hand-coded and not official.
 Additionally, if Dracula Pro is available, I'm using that instead.
-I usually use the regular variant, though the Van Helsing variant is also nice.
+I usually use the Van Helsing variant, though the regular variant is also nice.

 I'm using Victor Mono as a font.
-Cursive italics have grown on me.
+Cursive italics have grown on me; ligatures have not.

 ### Code of Conduct